LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The name of the column in the partner GIS layer containing the GIS format required for the output records.
 The values in the column should be ``Shp``, ``Tab`` or ``Both``.

 _`ExportColumn`
 	The name of the column in the partner GIS layer indicating whether an export should also be created as a CSV file.
-The values in this column should be 'Y' or 'N'.
+The values in this column should be ``Y`` or ``N``.

 _`FilesColumn`
 	The name of the column in the partner GIS layer indicating which SQL tables and map layers should be extracted for each partner.
 The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under SQLTables_ and MapTables_) that should be included for each partner.